jlelong-onepoint/google-builds-gitlab/README.md

 - Add deploy output for serviceAccount name and needed informations for subsequent commands
 - runtimeconfig.admin role only on the gitlabhook config object not at the project level
 - add authorization by deployment, not via command line
-- Move the region to runtimeconfig at deployment time and remove the env.yaml file
+- Move the region to runtimeconfig at deployment time
 - Add error when a hook is received on a projet without configuration
 - Allow to have project from multiple gitlab (avoid project_id clash)
 - Add a secret token from gitlab